murchu27/awesome-wm-config/README.md

     awful.key({ modkey,           }, "g", function () awful.spawn(gui_editor) end,
               {description = "open gvim", group = "launcher"}),

+Added a shortcut to change keyboard layout for when I'm not on my Atreus (needs work)

+    awful.key({ modkey, "Shift"   }, "space", function () awful.util.spawn("setxkbmap us -variant colemak") end,
+                {description = "switch kb layout", group = "layout"}),

+Added a shortcut for "select next layout", which really should have been there

+    awful.key({ modkey,           }, "space", function () awful.layout.inc( 1)                  end,
+                {description = "select next", group = "layout"}),

 Changed the shortcuts for taking screenshots, as I use a small form factor keyboard which doesn't have the "Print" button